-A CTA, or Call To Action, is a clickable button or a short sentence on your website that asks the user to take action.
-It could be reading more, buying something or contacting you to make an enquiry.
+A Call To Action (CTA) is a clickable button or a short sentence on your website that asks the user to take action.
+It could be asking the user to read more, buy something or contact you.

 CTAs are important because they help to convert visitors into customers.
-Before writing the CTA text, you’ll want to think about the purpose and goal of your message.
+Before writing the CTA text, think about the purpose and goal of your message.
 Do you want to capture leads?
-Do you want more customers?
 Or do you want more traffic to your website?
 Whatever the purpose is, your CTA should always support it.

 A powerful CTA is short and precise and a single sentence or a couple of words can easily do the trick.
 It’s best not to use generic words such as “Buy Now” or “Try Me”, which aren’t very effective.

 Instead, use time-sensitive words such as “Try now” or “Free 7-day trial.”